IrisAkada/LITA_Capstone_project/README.md

 ### Data Sources
-The Source of the data used here is SalesData Sales.xlsx provided by The Incubator Hub for our capstone project.
+The Source of the data used here is LITA_Capstone_Dataset xlsx provided by The Incubator Hub/ LADIES IN TECH AFRICA for our capstone project.

 ### Tools Used